marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 Having a bunch of **hosting provider** options is a *big* benefit.
 WordPress is the most popular website/web CMS (content management system) platform in the world\!
 Therefore, there is no shortage of finding skilled professionals to support a WordPress site.

-If you have the time, skills, and budget you can have a fast WordPress site that Google *PageSpeed* loves.
+If you have the time, skills, and budget, you can have a fast WordPress site that Google *PageSpeed* loves.
 I'll have to say though, achieving this takes near-heroic efforts.

 ## What I Don't Like About WordPress